-Strategies to Earn More Credit Card Points and Miles
+Ways to Earn More Credit Card Points and Miles

-For people who are able to use credit cards responsibly, there are plenty of rewards to be gained.
+For people who can use credit cards responsibly, there are plenty of rewards to be gained.
 Rather than focusing how to pay off their balance, these consumers can put their attention toward maximizing their credit card rewards.
 Whether the rewards come in the form of points, cash back, or miles, there are ways to increase your rewards intentionally -- exceeding the rewards you would earn with just your typical spending.

 If you want to boost the effectiveness of your rewards credit cards, see which strategy best matches your spending habits.